Investec sells wealth unit to Brewin Dolphin for €44m

 Financial services firm Investec has sold its wealth management business to UK investment company Brewin Dolphin for €44 million.

 It said net consideration for the transaction after adjusting for surplus capital was €44 million.
-The deal is subject to regulatory approval.
+The deal is expected to be completed in the second half of this year and is subject to regulatory approval.

+Brewin Dolphin said the business would be expected to generate a pre-tax profit of about €4.5 million in the year to March 31st.

+Job losses at Investec are possible.
+Brewin Dolphin said it would bring the company’s investment team of 33 on board, but they will be joined by “only the necessary support staff required”.

 The wealth management business was acquired by Investec as part of its acquisition of NCB in 2012 and has grown significantly since then.
 Investec’s other domestic businesses are unaffected by the sale.

-“To cater for the loss of banking passporting rights post Brexit, Investec has established its other financial activities in Ireland in a MIFID subsidiary, Investec Europe, which is authorised by the Central Bank of Ireland,” it said in the statement.
+“To cater for the loss of banking passporting rights post Brexit, Investec has established its other financial activities in Ireland in a MIFID subsidiary, Investec Europe, which is authorised by the Central Bank,” Investec said.

 “The Investec wealth management business in the Republic of Ireland is independent of other wealth management businesses in the Investec Group and hence its sale will not impact the wealth management offering in other jurisdictions.”